dmccrthy/www.dmccarthy.org/README.md

 ## 📝 License

 This Website is provided under the MIT license.
-Feel free to use it as a template for your own projects, just give credit.
+Feel free to use it as inspiration for your own website.

 ## 🏁 Getting Started